sublee/subl.ee/docs/resume.md

 Open Source Experience
 ----------------------

-[Hangulize 2][hangulize2], 2018--
-:   Reboot of [Hangulize][] in Go.
+[Hangulize][], 2010--
+:   Automatically transcribes a non-Korean word into Hangul.
     {: .note }

-:   Re-implemented Hangulize, which is also listed at the below, to achieve
-    better features, performance, and productivity in Go rather than Python.
+:   Implemented the library to realize [Brian Jongseong Park's idea]
+    [hangulize-idea].
+Originally, wrote it in Python, but rewrote in Go to achieve better features, performance, and productivity.

+    Designed and implemented the Web service and RESTful API on [Google App Engine][gae].
+Many professional Korean translators visit here to translate undocumented proper nouns.

 [Profiling][], 2014--
 :   An interactive profiler for Python inspired by the Unity3D profiler.